openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-uripermissionmanager-sys.md

 grantUriPermission(uri: string, flag: wantConstant.Flags, targetBundleName: string, callback: AsyncCallback&lt;number&gt;): void

-Grants the permission on a URI to an application.
+Grants the URI permission to an application.
+The permission will be revoked once the application exits.
 This API uses an asynchronous callback to return the result.

 An application can grant its own URIs to another application.
 If it has the ohos.permission.PROXY_AUTHORIZATION_URI permission, it can also grant the any accessible URI of another application.
 **System API**: This is a system API and cannot be called by third-party applications.